-The Commission adopts the following requirements for non-resource-specific RA imports.
+The Commission adopts the following requirements for non-resourcespecific RA imports.
 An import that does not qualify as a resource-specific import is a non-resource-specific import.
-A non-resource-specific import shall count towards RA requirements provided that:
+A non-resource-specific import shall count towards RA needs provided that: